Bichon Frise grooming is a regular task for Bichon owners, and it is important to start working with your dog when she is still a puppy.

 - Dog nails – You’ll need to trim your dog’s nails from time to time to keep him from slipping and sliding.

 - Mouth hygiene – brushing your dog’s teeth can help keep her teeth clean and her gums healthy.
 This will also help to prevent some diseases like heart disease.
+Even something as simple as dental dog chews can help remove tartar.

 - Tear stains – Bichon Frises and other white dogs are prone to stains from tears and saliva.
 But you can minimize or prevent tear stains if you know how.